|Code||Course Title / Description|

 |COMS103||Intro to Programming I 3 credits|

 An introductory course for computer science majors and minors with coding exercises using a high-level programming language.
-Programming topics include input/output, loops, decision structures, arrays, lists, and functions; concepts of data abstraction including primitive data types, strings, arrays, library objects and files are primary learning targets.
-Emphasis is given to good programming style and problem-solving techniques for program design and structure, coding, documentation, debugging and testing
+Programming topics include input/output, loops, decision structures, arrays, lists, and functions; concepts of data abstraction including primitive data types, strings, arrays, dictionaries and files.
+Emphasis is given to good programming style and problem-solving techniques for program design and structure, coding, documentation, debugging and testing.

 |COMS104||Intro to Programming II 3 credits|